apigeek3000/3-legged-oauth-okta/README.md

 1. Navigate to the identity facade proxy.
 Go the the develop tab.
 2. In the /authorize flow, we'll want to remove a couple of unneeded conditional steps.
 The steps to delete or comment out are as follows: RF-InvalidRequest-Redirect, RF-InvalidRequest-Redirect, RF-InvalidRequest-Redirect
 3. We'll also need to add a CORS policy for preflight requests.
 Add the OptionsPreFlight Flow from Apigee Documentation [here](https://docs.apigee.com/api-platform/develop/adding-cors-support-api-proxy#handlingcorspreflightrequests).
 This will also require you to create a new AssignMessage policy called "add-cors".
 You can replace the policy definition with what's in /apigee/identity-facade-v1/policies/add-cors.xml.
+4. You'll also want to add a CORS policy on the response PostFlow.
+Reuse the Add CORS policy from step 3.
+See Apigee Documentation [here](https://docs.apigee.com/api-platform/develop/adding-cors-support-api-proxy#attachinganaddcorspolicytoanewapiproxy
+5. Repeat steps 3 and 4 with you hello-world proxy
-4. Be sure to save and deploy your changes
+6. Be sure to save and deploy all changes

 ### Test the portal